codesquirl/FormationSystemExample/README.md

 When the project has loaded, right click the 'FormationExample' project and select 'Build selected project'

 Once the project has been built, you should be able to open it.

+## Manual Update
+If you have a newer version of Unreal Engine than this project is built against, you can easily switch it to your version.

+Simply right-click on the `FormationExample.uproject` file.

+If you're on Windows 11, select 'Show more options'

+Select 'Switch Unreal Engine version...' from the context menu and choose your engine version.